telerik/ajax-docs/api/client/Telerik.Web.UI.RadGantt.md

 ### set_width

-Sets the value of the Gantts's width property.
+Sets the value of the Gantt's width property.

 #### Parameters